Your home is your safe haven and should be a place that feels great to come home to. But did you know it can harbor some harmful gases and pollutants?

 - Stale air that doesn’t smell fresh

-- Volatile organic chemical (VOC) substances from chemical or other sources
+- Volatile organic compound (VOC) substances from chemicals

 Unlike temporary solutions, an air purifier can remove air contaminants, pet dander, dust mite irritants, dust, smoke odors, and much more.
 Some of the most common problems we all suffer from can improve a lot!

 Ultimately, the only way to truly deal with an air quality problem is to get rid of the source!
 If that’s not possible (for example, getting rid of your pets) the solution is to remove the cause as it’s produced.

 To do so, however, you’ll want the right kind of product that won’t expose you to potential health symptoms.
 You’ll also want something that’s effective, too.
 Otherwise, what’s the point?